roboogle/gtkmvc3/gtkmvco/docs/manual/observers.rst

    'user_data': 'my-data-in-DerObs',
    'other_data': 'other-data-in-DerObs' }

-Notice that even if :py:obj:`prop1` has been assigned, the *assign* notification has not been sent, as :py:meth:`DerObs.notification` intercepts only *signals* and :py:meth:`BaseObs.notification` is shadowed by it.
+Notice that even if :obj:`prop1` has been assigned, the *assign* notification has not been sent, as :meth:`DerObs.notification` intercepts only *signals* and :meth:`BaseObs.notification` is shadowed by it.

-However, if we declare :py:meth:`DerObs.notification` to receive both *assign* and *signal* notifications::
+However, if we declare :meth:`DerObs.notification` to receive both *assign* and *signal* notifications::

  class DerObs (BaseObs):